lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 # Domain Modelling

-This section [Akka Persistence Typed](https://doc.akka.io/docs/akka/2.6/typed/persistence.html) and following the [[CQRS|ES_CQRS]] principles embraced by Lagom.
+This section presents all the steps to model an [Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html), as defined in Domain-Driven Design, using [Akka Persistence Typed](https://doc.akka.io/docs/akka/2.6/typed/persistence.html) and following the [[CQRS|ES_CQRS]] principles embraced by Lagom.
 While Akka Persistence Typed provides an API for building event-sourced actors, the same does not necessarily apply for CQRS Aggregates.
 To build CQRS applications, we need to applying a few rules to our design.

 A simplified shopping cart example is used to guide you through the process.
 You can find a full-fledge shopping cart sample on our [samples repository](https://github.com/lagom/lagom-samples/tree/1.6.x/shopping-cart/shopping-cart-scala).